s2l1/Headless-Samourai-Dojo/Default_Dojo_Setup.md

 ## 6. [SYSTEM SETUP]

-There's constantly new development for this image and ODROIDs in general.
-The first thing you should do after the image is up and running is to install all updates and a few things needed later on in the guide.

-`$ apt-get update && apt-get upgrade && apt-get dist-upgrade`
+First SSH in or log in to your new "admin" account.

 Install fail2ban, git, curl, unzip, and net-tools.

-`$ apt-get install fail2ban git curl unzip net-tools`
+`$ sudo apt-get install fail2ban git curl unzip net-tools`

 Now we will format the SSD, erasing all previous data.
 Make sure your SSD is plugged in.
 The external SSD is then attached to the file system and can be accessed as a regular folder (this is called mounting).
 We will use ext4 format, NTFS will not work.
 ```
 # Delete existing flash drive partition:
-$ fdisk /dev/sda
+$ sudo fdisk /dev/sda
 # Press 'd'
 # Press 'w'
 ```
 ```
 # Create new primary flash drive partition:
-$ fdisk /dev/sda
+$ sudo fdisk /dev/sda
 # Press 'n'
 # Press 'p'
 # Press '1'